Best Times to Visit Fairbanks, USA

 Frequently Asked Questions

-What's the best time of year to visit Fairbanks for the Northern Lights?
+When is the absolute best time to visit Fairbanks if I'm chasing the Northern Lights?

 Ready to Plan Your Trip?